Mariss Jansons © Priska Ketterer/LUCERNE FESTIVAL

 Hanno Müller-Brachmann © Monika Rittershaus

-Bass-baritone Hanno Müller-Brachmann, a native of South Baden in Germany, began his musical training with the Basel Boys Choir.
+The bass-baritone Hanno Müller-Brachmann, a native of southern Baden in Germany, began his musical training with the Basel Boys’ Choir.
 He later studied voice with Ingeborg Most at the Freiburg Academy of Music, with Dietrich Fischer-Dieskau in Berlin as part of his lieder class, and with Rudolf Piernay in Mannheim.
-Successes at the National Singing Competition in Berlin (1992 and 1994), the New Voice Competition in Gütersloh (1995) and the ARD Music Competition (1996) brought him to the attention of the music world.
-In 1996 Müller-Brachmann made his operatic debut at Berlin State Opera in Telemann’s Orpheus under René Jacobs.
-From 1998 to 2011 he was a permanent member of the ensemble of that renowned company, where he performed a wide spectrum of roles ranging from Mozart’s operas to such dramatic characters as Orest (Elektra), Kaspar (Der Freischütz), and Golaud (Pelléas et Mélisande), as well as Wagner’s Amfortas and Wotan.
-Müller-Brachmann has performed with the Munich, Hamburg, and Vienna State Opera companies and also in San Francisco, Paris, and Madrid.
-He is scheduled to make his Metropolitan Opera debut in the fall of 2012 as Escamillo in Carmen.
-Müller-Brachmann has collaborated with such conductors as Daniel Baren-boim, Riccardo Chailly, John Eliot Gardiner, Michael Gielen, Nikolaus Harnoncourt, Zubin Mehta, and Simon Rattle.
-He sang Papageno on Claudio Abbado’s recording of The Magic Flute, which won a Gramophone Award.
-Müller-Brachmann has also performed lieder at the Edinburgh Festival, at the Schubertiade in Schwarzenberg, at Wigmore Hall in London, and in many European cities, with András Schiff, Hartmut Höll, and Graham Johnson partnering him on piano.
-Since the fall of 2011 he has taught at the Karlsruhe Academy of Music.
+In 1996 Müller-Brachmann made his operatic debut at the Berlin Staatsoper in Telemann’s Orpheus under René Jacobs.
+From 1998 to 2011 he was a permanent member of that renowned company, where he performed a wide range of roles, from the Mozart repertoire to such dramatic parts as Orest (in Strauss’s Elektra), Kaspar (Weber’s Freischütz), Golaud (Debussy’s Pelléas et Mélisande) and Wotan in Wagner’s Ring.
+Müller-Bachmannʼs credits also include performances at the Munich, Hamburg, and Vienna Staatsoper companies and in San Francisco, Paris, and Madrid.
+He has collaborated with such conductors as Daniel Barenboim, Riccardo Chailly, Sir John Eliot Gardiner, Michael Gielen, Nikolaus Harnoncourt, Zubin Mehta, and Sir Simon Rattle.
+He sang Papageno on Claudio Abbado’s CD recording of The Magic Flute, which won a Gramophone Award.
+Müller-Brachmann has also performed lieder at the Edinburgh Festival, the Schubertiade in Schwarzenberg, Wigmore Hall in London, and in many European cities.
+At the beginning of 2017 he sang in Bach’s B minor Mass with the Boston Symphony Orchestra under Andris Nelsons and in Britten’s War Requiem with the Orchestre de la Suisse Romande in Geneva.
+He will appear with Franz Welser-Möst and the Cleveland Orchestra in May for performances of Debussy’s Pelléas and with Bernard Haitink at La Scala in Milan in June for Beethoven’s Missa solemnis.
+Since the fall of 2011 Hanno Müller-Brachmann has been professor of voice at the Karlsruhe Academy of Music.

 LUCERNE FESTIVAL debut on 6 September 2005 in Beethoven’s Ninth Symphony, with the London Philharmonic Orchestra under the baton of Kurt Masur.